apache/axis-axis2-java-core/release-docs/readme-files/README-std-bin.txt

 5. All 3rd party distributable dependencies of the above jars

-The modules directory contains the deployable addressing module(addressing.mar)
+The repository/modules directory contains the deployable addressing module (addressing-@axisVersion@.mar)

-The samples directory contains all the Axis2 module samples & service samples.
+The samples directory contains all the Axis2 samples which demonstrates some of the key features of Axis2.

-(Please note that this does not include the other WS-* implementation modules, like WS-Security, that are being developed within Axis2.
+(Please note that this release does not include the other WS-* implementation modules, like WS-Security, that are being developed within Axis2.
 Those can be downloaded from http://ws.apache.org/axis2/modules/)